ocharles/weeder/README.md

 instance to the root set, keeping this code alive.
 In short, this means Weeder might not detect dead code if it's used from a type class instance which is never actually needed.

+You can toggle whether Weeder consider type class instances as roots with the `type-class-roots` configuration option.

 ## Template Haskell